-MSN565 - Nursing Leadership and Health Policy - 3 Credits
+MSN 565 - Nursing Leadership and Health Policy (3)

 This course will focus on providing students with the skills to navigate the challenges and opportunities that confront nursing leaders in complex healthcare environments.
 Techniques to develop successful leadership methodologies will include the use of multiple technology platforms, social media, e-leadership along with other emerging tools for the optimization and development of the nurse leader.
 Emphasis will be placed on the responsibilities of the nurse leader to understand and drive health policy at the local, state, national and international level.
-Prerequisite: MSN564 Cultural and Spiritual Care Across the Lifespan or MSN563 Evidence Based Inquiry for Scholarship and Practice or MSN583 Legal and Ethical Issues for the Advanced Practice Nurse
+Advanced nursing leadership to ensure nursing workforce diversity for optimal outcomes of patients and healthcare delivery teams and advocacy for vulnerable populations will be explored.